 Model/Paper space and external reference files (Xrefs)

 UNL FPC has adopted the latest version of the AIA CAD Guidelines found in the United States National CAD Standard.
 All layer names and descriptions shall follow these standards.
 Some layer attributes in the AIA CAD Guidelines have been predefined by UNL FPC with set Colors, Linetypes and specific layer names in order to maximize the printed clarity of archived drawings and to conform to core layer line weight/color assignments.
-It is required that all vendors providing CAD documents to the University adopt the AIA CAD Guidelines as well as implement UNL FPC’s strict predefined layer attributes described herein.
+It is required that all vendors providing CAD documents to the University adopt the AIA CAD Guidelines as well as implement the predefined layer attributes described herein.

 CAD Drawing Setup Process